its-webhosting/umich-oidc-login/umich-oidc-login/README.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.0 =
+* New and improved settings page and access restriction metabox.
+* Works for websites hosted on WP Engine.
+* Fixes 4 bugs.
+* Updates dependencies.

 = 1.1.2 =
 * Fixes a bug that prevents groups that have apostrophes / single quotes in their names from working.